 The improved productivity that comes from managing and sharing exploration information efficiently is seen as a key business benefit.

-“Our Geosoft and GIS software helped us to map everything out and manage our projects more effectively,” says Olivier Masset, manager of resources and GIS for Areva Resources Southern Africa.
+“Our Seequent and GIS software helped us to map everything out and manage our projects more effectively,” says Olivier Masset, manager of resources and GIS for Areva Resources Southern Africa.
 “We can combine and consider not only the geology, but all the relevant project information.
 That accelerates our decision-making on – for instance – where to focus our exploration or whether to start drilling or resample.”

-He says that before Areva Resources introduced the Geosoft software to its field offices, data would be sent to head office in Johannesburg, where it would be made into sections and field maps before being sent back to the field.
+He says that before Areva Resources introduced the Seequent software to its field offices, data would be sent to head office in Johannesburg, where it would be made into sections and field maps before being sent back to the field.
 Using common exploration tools, the geoscientists can now complete these tasks in the field, saving time at head office and allowing project managers to make immediate decisions about where to explore next.

 Masset is particularly enthusiastic about the ability to integrate data from the field into the exploration model, continuously providing his team with added information and fresh perspectives on the mineral potential of a particular project.